Energy equality of the weak solutions to non-Newtonian fluids equations: Abstract

 \section{Abstract}

-In this paper, we study the problem of energy equality for weak solutions of the 3D incompressible non-Newtonian fluids equations equations with initial value conditions.
-We get new sufficient conditions by means of the Sobolev multiplier spaces, which guarantee the establishment of the energy equality.
-And the aforementioned equations are often associated with the corresponding positive conclusion of the Onsager's conjecture for non-Newtonian fluids.
+In this paper, we study the problem of energy equality for weak solutions of the 3D incompressible non-Newtonian fluid equations with initial value conditions.
+We derive new sufficient conditions via Sobolev multiplier spaces that guarantee the validity of the energy equality.
+Moreover, the aforementioned equations are often associated with the uniqueness problem of weak solutions for non-Newtonian fluids, which, in a certain sense, constitutes the positive counterpart of Onsager's conclusion for non-Newtonian fluids.

 \smallbreak

 \textit{Keywords}: non-Newtonian fluids; Energy equality; weak solution; Multiplier spaces.

 \textit{2020 AMS Subject Classification}: 76W05; 76B03; 35Q35; 76D05